odea-project/qAlgorithms/report/report.md

 ## Conclusion

-It could be shown that the qBinning algorithm creates largely good results, and more importantly provides quality criteria that can be used to improve the clustering results.
+It could be shown that the qBinning algorithm creates largely good results, and more importantly, provides quality criteria that can be used to improve the clustering results.

 Furthermore, an error in calculating the DQS was identified in both original